 - A maximum of 250,000 points purchased per calendar year applies.

 - The price per point varies.
 As you buy larger amounts, the cost per point decreases.
-So keep this in mind!
+Plus, the bonuses are tiered based on how much you buy.
+So keep this in mind.

-- There’s no limit to how often you buy points, as long as you remain under the overall cap.
+- You can buy points as often as you like as long as you stay under the overall cap.

 The value per point gets better as you buy bigger amounts.
-Say you purchased 25,000 points with a 30% discount: each point would cost you 1.9c.
-However, if you buy the maximum of 250,000 points with a 30% discount, then that drops the per-point price down to 1.64c each.
-Not too bad now.
+Say you purchased 10,000 points with a 20% discount: each point would cost you 2.6c.
+However, if you buy a maximum of 250,000 points with a 30% discount, that drops the per-point price to 1.64c each.

-We currently value Velocity Points at 1.80 cents each.
-Where possible, try to get more than that value-wise when you redeem your points.
+We currently value Velocity Points at 1.90 cents each.
+When you redeem your points, try to get more than that value.

 For example, Sydney to Perth in Business Class usually costs: